The science project.

 - Do mobile users prefer to download an app to shop for furniture or use the website?

 Each of the above questions is both testable and represents real examples.
-It's best to have as specific a hypothesis as possible and isolate the variable of interest.
-Many of these hypotheses can be tested with a simple A/B test
+It’s best to have as specific a hypothesis as possible and isolate the variable of interest.
+Many of these hypotheses can be tested with a simple A/B test, unmoderated usability test, survey or some combination of them all.

 Even before you collect any data, there is an immediate benefit gained from forming hypotheses.
 It forces you and your team to think through the assumptions in your designs and business decisions.
 For example, many registration systems require users to enter their email address twice.
 If an email address is wrong, in many cases a company has no communication with a prospective customer.